 Reasons For A High Bounce Rate & Ways to Reduce It

-What is a High Bounce rate?
+What is a High Bounce Rate?

 Every digital marketer often experiences this challenge of high bounce rate on their page.
 A high bounce rate refers to a situation in website analytics where a significant percentage of visitors land on a web page and then promptly exit the site without exploring further.